maxwellevin/SortingHat.org/docs/index.md

 ### Step 5: Run the Program

 Click the "Run" button to run the program.
-This typically takes less than 10 seconds, but may the time taken will vary based on the number of students and sections provided.
+This typically takes less than 5 seconds, but the time taken will vary based on the number of students and sections provided and the speed of your computer.
 Upon determining an optimal allocation the program will output a brief summary of the results below the page.
-If the results are not satisfactory, you may try tinkering with the sliders until the results are more acceptable, or use the information provided by the charts to manually adjust the results.
-At it's current state SortingHat requires that you reload the page in order to run the program again with different settings.
+If the results are not satisfactory you can click the 'reset' button and re-run the program after tinkering with the sliders.
+Additionally, you can proceed to Step 6. and manually adjust the allocations.

 ### Step 6: Save the Results

-When the results are satisfactory, click on the "Save" button to save the results to a local file.
+Click on the "Save" button to save the results to a local file.
 The file will be a csv with the following headers:

 * "Student ID" - the ID of the student according to "ID" in the csv file pertaining to students.
 * "Core Section #" - the ID of the section the student has been assigned to.

 In the future, the following headers may be made available:

 * "Choice" - an integer (1 - 6) indicating which choice of section the student received.
-If empty, the student was allocated to a section not in their preferences.
+If 0, the student was allocated to a section not in their preferences.
 This can happen when a student does not list sufficient preferences or when a student's preferences are all illegal.